Outline of the awards

 A subcommittee including directors in charge of awards and literary critics, refers to the evaluations as they perform the primary screening and select approximately 10 entries.
 A final screening is then conducted by a committee consisting of outside experts and JASTJ directors who announce the winners of the Grand Prize and other prizes, and also the reasons for their decisions.

-The outside experts aggressively discuss each decision.
-The screening committee of outside experts as of October 2017 included five experts: Aizawa Masao (Councilor Japan Science and Technology Agency), Asashima Makoto (Professor Emeritus of University of Tokyo, Vice President of the Tokyo University of Science), Shirakawa Hideki (Professor Emeritus of Tsukuba University, winner of the Nobel Prize for Chemistry), Murakami Yoichiro (Professor Emeritus of University of Tokyo, Professor Emeritus of International Christian University), and Yonezawa Fumiko (Professor Emeritus of Keio University).
+The outside experts have in-depth discussion for each candidate.
+The screening committee consists of five outside experts: Aizawa Masao (Councilor Japan Science and Technology Agency), Asashima Makoto (Professor Emeritus of University of Tokyo, Vice President of the Tokyo University of Science), Shirakawa Hideki (Professor Emeritus of Tsukuba University, winner of the Nobel Prize for Chemistry) and Murakami Yoichiro (Professor Emeritus of University of Tokyo, Professor Emeritus of International Christian University).
+We sincerely thank the late Yonezawa Fumiko (Professor Emeritus of Keio University) for her continued and dedicated contribution to the Science Journalist Awards for many years.

 Every year in May, prize winners, other involved persons, and JASTJ members are invited to the JASTJ Awards ceremony held in the Press Center Building in Tokyo.